Barnsley-Metropolitan-Borough-Council/design-guide/_about/02-build-process.md

 Customising your manifest file allows you to only include the CSS rules for components you intend to use reducing bloat and creating leaner, faster applications.

+We use [Require.js](http://requirejs.org/) to handle Javascript loading.
+This means you don't need to worry about execution order or dependency management.
+You can also automatically combine and minify only your used dependencies automatically when ready for production to minimize HTTP requests.

 ## Required tools

 - Node.js